pcsubirachs/btc_hardware/README.md

 # Bitcoin Hardware
-## 3D Printable Hardware for Bitcoin Projects
+## Hardware Designs for Bitcoin Projects

 This is a repository of free and open source hardware designs for Bitcoin.